Scarlet Finale! (Demo)

 He could feel his right foot sinking in lower than it should have.
-The sound of something clicking echoed in the room and it was followed by the sound of a large impact.
+The sound of something clicking echoed in the room, and it was followed by the sound of a large impact.
 It almost sounded like something incredibly heavy had descended.

 The ground soon began to tremble and with the sound of something getting closer, an unexpected image reached the boy’s eyes.

-He noticed the boy was preparing a punch ready to shatter it apart, but Faith couldn’t allow that.
+With another glance, he noticed the boy was preparing a punch ready to shatter it apart, but Faith couldn’t allow that.
 He pulled the boy by the collar of his shirt and began running with all his might.